-Chris began his fine dining career at Brennan’s of Houston, where he spent seven years in the kitchen and then ran the wine program for two.
-He left Brennan’s in 2006 to open Catalan Food & Wine, which was named one of Esquire’s Best New Restaurants in America that same year.
+His began career at Brennan’s of Houston, where he spent seven years in the kitchen and then ran the wine program for two.
+In 2006 he opened Catalan Food & Wine, which was named one of Esquire’s Best New Restaurants in America that same year.
 Chris’ foundation Southern Smoke has distributed more than $10.9 million directly to people in the food and beverage industry in need via the Emergency Relief Fund.